 Many of the existing cellular phone numbers can be transferred/ported to a new service provider if requested.
 Customers will be notified through the TCS process if your requested cell phone number cannot be ported from one service provider to another.

 When ordering new service please allow five to seven days for delivery of cell phones.
 Your instructions should be to "initiate new cellular service for (x) number of new phones."

 When adding features to an existing phone your instructions should be "on phone number (xxx) yyy-yyyy add unlimited text messaging" or any other feature being requested.

-If ordering new cellular service, fill out the Agency Information and Location of Requested Service sections of the Telecommunications Service Request.
+If ordering new cellular service, fill out the Agency Information and Location of Requested Service sections of Telecommunications Work Order (TWO).

-If changing existing cellular service, fill out the Agency Information and Location of Requested Service sections of the Telecommunications Service Request.
+If changing existing cellular service, fill out the Agency Information and Location of Requested Service sections of the Telecommunications Work Order.
 In the Instructions to VITA/Telco/Vendor section, type the cellular telephone number to be changed and how you want the line changed.
 Some examples of wording are:

 804/480-2323; add enhanced voice mail to this cellular line.

 804/480-5252; add unlimited text messaging to this cellular line.

 If ordering accessories such as car chargers, leather cases, etc., you may purchase them locally, by preparing a purchase order to the specific cellular service provider or any third party vendor that sells the desired accessories.

 Note: If acquiring accessory devices from the cellular provider directly, please do not allow them to charge them to your current cell phone account.
 Either have them bill your agency or use a Small Purchase Charge Card (SPCC).